 A signature component of Gov. Deval Patrick’s Achievement Gap Act of 2010, Innovation Schools are in-district, charter-like public schools that employ inventive strategies and creative approaches to education.
 Innovation School status creates greater autonomy and flexibility with regard to curriculum, staffing, budget, schedule/calendar, professional development and district policies, while keeping operations and school funding within districts.

 A locally based authorization process is used to determine approval of Innovation School status, based on state guidelines.
-This involved submitting a prospectus to the district’s superintendent, getting ap proval from a screening committee, developing a plan with an innovation plan committee, and deciding whether to convert the school in the same location under the same name or to develop
+This involved submitting a prospectus to the district’s superintendent, getting ap proval from a screening committee, developing a plan with an innovation plan committee, and deciding whether to convert the school in the same location under the same name or to develop a new school plan.

 Becket Washington’s Inno vation School plan was submitted to the Central Berkshire School Committee after being unanimously approved by the school’s faculty earlier in May.